wiredbrother/website/README.md

 Step 11 : Now click publish.
 It may take a bit but you should be prompted for your GitHub username and password.
 Enter that info and click ok.

 Step 12 : If you get a message saying it was succsesful then you are ready to suggest the chages to us.
-You should also click
+Find your Repo on github.com under your account profile.
+This should hold your uploaded files.

 Step 13 : Make a Pull Request that compares your repository to ours and submit it.
 We will review the changes you have sent us.
+Thank you!